xmihol00/visual_calc/README.md

 Robert Stojanovic, robert.stojanovic@student.tugraz.at

 ## Requirements
+The application was run and tested on a linux environment, so we cannot guarantee it working on other operating systems.

 We mainly use common python libraries for machine learning and image pre-processing, install these with
 ```
 pip install -r requirements.txt